-A report of sex-based harassment can also be made by completing the online reporting form at [include link to online reporting form, if applicable].
+A report of sex discrimination or sex-based harassment can also be made by completing the online reporting form at [include link to online reporting form, if applicable].

-Consolidation of Complaints
+Consolidation of Complainants

-The College may consolidate complaints of sex-based harassment against more than one Respondent, or by more than one Complainant against one or more Respondents, or by one party against another party, when the allegations of sex-based harassment arise out of the same facts or circumstances.
+The College may consolidate complaints of sex discrimination or sex-based harassment against more than one Respondent, or by more than one Complainant against one or more Respondents, or by one party against another party, when the allegations of sex discrimination or sex-based harassment arise out of the same facts or circumstances.
 When more than one Complainant or more than one Respondent is involved, references below to a party, Complainant, or Respondent include the plural, as applicable.